MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/testing-and-debugging-adapters/index.md

 * When using JavaScript adapters, parameters are passed as `params=["param1", "param2"]`.
 In other words, a JavaScript procedure receives only one parameter called `params` which needs to be **an array of ordered, unnamed values**.
 This parameter can either be in the URL (`GET`) or in the body (`POST`) using `Content-Type: application/x-www-form-urlencoded`.

 ### Handling security
-If your resource is protected by a scope, the request prompts you to provide a valid authorization header.
-Note that by default, MobileFirst uses a simple security scope even if you did not specify any.
+The MobileFirst security framework requires an access token for any adapter resource even if the resource is not explicitly assigned a scope.
 So unless you specifically disabled security, the endpoint is always protected.

 To disable security in Java adapters you should attach the `OAuthSecurity` annotation to the method/class: